ClinicalTrials.Veeva

 Full description

-This is a prospective, multi-center, randomized controlled pivotal clinical trial to evaluate the safety and effectiveness of the TricValve System with Optimal Medical Therapy (OMT) compared to OMT alone in the treatment of patients with severe TR and caval reflux (CR).
+The study is a prospective, multi-center, randomized controlled pivotal clinical trial to evaluate the safety and effectiveness of the TricValve System with optimal medical therapy (OMT) compared to OMT alone in the treatment of patients with severe tricuspid regurgitation and unsuitable for approved transcatheter therapies.
+Subjects will be followed at discharge, 1 month, 30 days, 3 months, 6 months 12 months, and annually up to 5 years.

 Enrollment